lorenzodee/domain-objects-in-mvc/README.md

 Obviously, the domain entity will need a significant overhaul just to make Spring MVC happy.
 But there is an easier way!

 Instead of *fighting* against persistence mapping and web frameworks, we define another type that is JavaBean-like to make binding easy in Spring MVC.
-This type is knows how to use the domain entity and its children.
+This type knows how to use the domain entity and its children.
 But the domain entity does not need to know about this type.
 It looks something like this:

 ```java
 ... class OrderForm {